mobiledgex/edge-cloud-doc/operator/product-overview/cloudlet-onboarding/scenario-2-vsphere/vsphere-deployment-options/index.md

 description: Discusses VSphere deployment options
 ---

-In this Deployment option, MobiledgeX software runs on VMware Esxi servers managed by operator VMware VCenter.
-MobiledgeX is provided with access to the operator VCenter APIs.
-MobiledgeX deploys cloudlet and manages the resources via operator Provided VCenter access.
+In this Deployment option, MobiledgeX software runs on VMware Esxi servers managed by Operator VMware VCenter.
+MobiledgeX is provided with access to the Operator VCenter APIs.
+MobiledgeX deploys the cloudlet and manages the resources via operator Provided VCenter access.

 #### vSphere Deployment Checklist